The Xometry app works best with JavaScript enabled!

 Stainless steel parts are often polished to a mirror finish by electropolishing.
 This results in a reflective and generally silver color, but can be colored as described above.
 Stainless steel components can also have various types and levels of texturing added—from sandblasting to shot peening, brush finishing to photo etching.

 A brushed or linished finish is often used on street furniture and building cladding, to reduce the appearance degradation that results from scratches.
-Figure 1 below are examples of stainless steel:
+Figure 1 below shows stainless steel parts:

 The basic nomenclature for broad grades of stainless steel is as follows: